ray-project/ray/doc/source/cluster/kubernetes.rst

 To learn about deploying an autoscaling Ray cluster using :ref:`Ray's Kubernetes operator<k8s-operator>`, read :ref:`here<k8s-operator>`.

+For information on using GPUs with Ray on Kubernetes, see :ref:`here<k8s-gpus>`.

 The configuration ``yaml`` files used here are provided in the `Ray repository`_ as examples to get you started.
 When deploying real applications, you will probably